The FTP Process

 - 46% were unable to pay essential bills

-Our support group aims to reduce this isolation and remove the fear of talking about the process.
-Nurses and midwives can discuss their experience confidentially with others who have been through the process and fully understand its impact.
+Our support group aims to reduce this isolation and take the fear out of talking about the process.
+Nurses and midwives can discuss their experience confidentially with others who have been through the process themselves and fully understand the impact.

-We are also aware that issues of specific FtP support are not unique to the Nursing and Midwifery professions.
-We are contacted by many other Allied Healthcare Professionals who are struggling and finding it difficult to get the help they need during their investigations.
+We are aware that this scenario is not unique to the Nursing and Midwifery professions.
+We are contacted by many other Allied Healthcare Professionals who are struggling and finding it difficult to get any specific support with FtP investigations.

-- One-to-one support with an allocated Buddy from the same level on the register as themselves, who has been through FtP and had their case concluded.
+- One-to-one support with an allocated Buddy from the same level on the register, who has been through and concluded their FtP case.

-- Signposting for legal advice and other specific support areas including financial advice.
+- Signposting for legal advice and other specific support areas e.g. managing personal finances.

 - A counselling service